Skip to content

 No checks

-The same problem is with checks.
-All the Rails folks agree that all database checks have to be done in AR models and not in the database.
-Another myth.
+Just another myth.
 There is nothing wrong in creating check in Rails models, that really helps writing information about wrong data to the user.
 But not checking all data in database is a problem similar to checking form data only using Javascript and omiting the check at the server side.

-Some time ago I read a story about such an approach, all data validations were made using the model layer, no checks, unique indices or foreign keys in database.
-One day they had to give access to the database to some external company so they could make their own modules.
-They of course used just database with some different programming language so they had a problem with using the application model layer and all the checks.
-The same time the main company realised that their importer is rather slow so to speed it up, they just wrote some complicated SQL queries instead using AR classes.
-All were fine, the external module was working hard, the importer was faster… and after some time they realised that all data in the database are not valid.
+The same time the main company realised that their importer is rather slow, so to speed it up, they just wrote some complicated SQL queries replacing the Active Record classes.
+All were fine, the external module was working hard, the importer was faster… However after some time they realised that all data in the database are not valid.
 It was just garbage, not proper data.
-But unfortunately it was too late :)
+But unfortunately it was too late.

 No stored procedures